August 31, 2024

 Noto Cathedral

-Continuing along the Corso, the next, don’t miss the Church of San Carlo Borromeo on the left.
+Continuing along the Corso, don’t miss the Church of San Carlo Borromeo on the left.
 As you enter the door, there is a volunteer at a table to whom you can pay a few euros for a ticket to walk the tiny, narrow steps to the bell tower.
-The top of the tower offers some of the best views of the city.
+The top of the tower offers some of the city's best views.

 View of Noto from the Bell Tower

-Back to the Corso, you will find the infamous Cafe Scilia, which serves well-known sweet treats and granita.
-This is another great pit stop if you want refreshment.
+Back on the Corso, you will find the infamous Caffe Sicilia, which serves well-known sweet treats and granita.
+This is another great pit stop for refreshments.

 Opposite Cafe Sicilia is Via Corrado Nicolaci, which hosts Noto’s famous Infiorate or Flower Festival, which takes place on the third weekend of May every year.
 The street is covered with pictures brought to life with thousands of colourful flower petals.